Skip to main content

 HTTPS

-To monitor the health of servers at the HTTPS level, a similar Health Check is created, only without the detailed content and URL checking.
+To monitor the health of servers at the HTTPS level, a similar Health Check is created, only without detailed content and URL checking.

 Create Virtual server